grow/grow/content/docs/extensions.md

   - extensions.triplicate.Triplicate
 [/sourcecode]

-Define the extension in a corresponding `/extensions/` folder.
+Define the extension in a corresponding place in the `/extensions/` folder.

 [sourcecode:python]
 # /extensions/triplicate.py